yaamurozturk/MWE-Pretokenizer-WEs/README.md

     _he **pay_visit** her a_

 - Training word2vec static word embeddings on the lemmas of the re-tokenized corpus
-    -

-- assessing the resulting semantic space (with exprimentally chosen MWEs)
+- Assessing the resulting semantic space (with exprimentally chosen MWEs)
-- calculating disparity as an average of pair-wise cosine distances between the MWE types present in the corpus
+- Calculating disparity as an average of pair-wise cosine distances between the MWE types present in the corpus

 # History of progress